 SELLING DIAMOND RING ONLINE: AN ONLINE POST TO YOUR SOCIAL NETWORK

-One of the most profitable ways to sell your engagement ring is through your community and network.
+One of the most profitable ways to sell your engagement ring is through your community and network – it’s surely a solid candidate for the best place to sell a diamond ring.

 We encourage you to make an online post and share it with your community to increase your sales awareness and exposure.
 You don’t have to worry about any overhead or bureaucracy in selling your diamond by creating your post.
 However, we encourage you to be cautious in transferring your used diamond to its new owner.
 Whether you’re doing so by mail or in-person, as you’re conducting the sale yourself – your safety and the safety of your stone are in your own hands!